chrisobo98/elite-euro-app/README.md

-Welcome to the Elite Euro Motors App, thank you for swinging on by to take a lookie loo. 👀
+# Welcome to the Elite Euro Motors App

+Thank you for swinging on by to take a lookie loo. 👀

+This app is a digital inspection and vehicle management tool tailored for our auto shop, designed to modernize customer interactions and enhance our service offerings.
+It allows customers to engage with our services in a modern, digital format, providing a platform for them to view and manage their vehicle profiles, track maintenance history, and even check vehicle details through VIN decoding.
+Built with robust Supabase integration for secure data management and Axios for seamless external API interactions, the app ensures that vehicle specifications are auto-filled and relevant images are fetched dynamically.
+Ideal for enhancing customer experience, this app serves as a digital bridge between our auto shop and customers, facilitating efficient management and transparency in vehicle servicing and inspections.

 Visit https://eliteeuromotors.netlify.app/account to be able to view our app (Thank you Netlify ❤️)